Evangelion (mecha): Evangelion Unit-02

-Unit 02 (弐号機, Nigōki), or Production Model, is the first Evangelion specimen researched and designed for eventual mass production and actual combat.
-Although the conception and construction of the machine take place in Japan, the assembly and activation experiments, as well as the training of its pilot, the Second Child Asuka Langley Soryu, are performed in Germany.
+Unit 02 (弐号機, Nigōki), or Production Model, is the first Evangelion specimen researched and designed for mass production and combat.
+Although the conception and construction of the machine took place in Japan, the assembly and activation experiments, as well as the training of its pilot, the Second Child Asuka Langley Soryu, are performed in Germany.
 The biological material used for its creation belongs to Adam.
-A decisive part in the development and activation of the unit is played by Dr. Kyōko Zeppelin Sōryū, a member of the German section of Gehirn.
-Kyōko offers herself as a guinea pig for the experiment to activate the Evangelion, from which she comes out psychologically distraught.
-It is speculated that a part of her soul, or her "maternal side", remained locked inside the 02.
+Dr. Kyōko Zeppelin Sōryū, a member of Gehirn's German section, played a decisive role in the unit's development and activation.
+She offered herself as a guinea pig in a contact experiment with the Evangelion, from which she emerged psychologically distraught after a mental contamination.
+It is speculated that a part of her soul, or her "maternal side", remained locked inside 02.
 In contrast to the first two units, it has four eyes, a feature that is abandoned in later models.
-Additional features that distinguish the 02 concern the color of the internal fluids of the humanoid body, blue instead of red as in the case of previous units, and the presence of new mechanical details.
+Additional features that distinguish 02 from other units are its internal fluids being blue instead of red and having additional mechanical details.

 On the shoulders, it has two vertical supports that differ from the Eva-01.
 The left contains an improved version of the Progressive Knife, while the right contains the Needle Gun, a firearm capable of firing spikes.
-The unit is predominantly red and differs from the previous unit in the conformation of the head, shoulder, and chest components.
-Two of its main features are the capacity to bend its torso and a general greater resemblance to a human being, while there are no substantial differences in terms of performance compared to the Eva-01.
+The unit is predominantly red and differs from previous units in the conformation of the head, shoulder, and chest components.
+Two of its main features are the ability to bend its torso and a greater resemblance to a human being, while there are no substantial differences in its performance compared to Eva-01.
 In 2015, Asuka and 02 left Wilhelmshaven for Tokyo-3, along with the United Nations fleet.
-During the transport takes place the first real battle of the Eva-02 in the Pacific Ocean, in which it manages to defeat the Angel Gaghiel.
+During the transport, Eva-02's first real battle took place in the Pacific Ocean, in which it managed to defeat the Angel Gaghiel.
 Starting from the fight against the thirteenth Angel, Bardiel, the unit starts to record failures in the operations, hurting Asuka's pride.
-The Nerv, following a psychic breakdown of the girl, is forced to request the help of a new Child, Kaworu Nagisa, who becomes its new pilot.
+Following Asuka's mental breakdown, Nerv is forced to request the help of a new Child, Kaworu Nagisa, who becomes its new pilot.

-In the Rebuild of Evangelion movies, the Eva-02 has a different design.
+In the Rebuild of Evangelion movies, Eva-02 has a different design.
 During the production, the staff decided to change the unit's head, giving it two small horn-like protrusions located on top of the forehead, designed by Takeshi Honda.
-Throughout the film Eva-02 is piloted by Mari Makinami, who activates a new mode called The Beast.
-After activating The Beast Mode, the Eva unleashes sticks on its shoulders and back and a jaw with sharp fangs, starting to walk on four legs and emitting a green light from its eyes.
+Throughout the film, Eva-02 is piloted by Mari Makinami, who activates a new mode called The Beast.
+After activating The Beast Mode, the Eva becomes quadrupedal and unleashes sticks on its shoulders and back and has a jaw with sharp fangs and a green light emitting from its eyes.